projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

    | GPIO         | 0x8086      | 0x8609      | 0x8086      | 0xFFF7      |
    +--------------+-------------+-------------+-------------+-------------+

-The following sections introduce the status of virtio devices currently supported in ACRN.
+The following sections introduce the status of virtio devices supported in ACRN.

 .. toctree::